Motimove

 3. Listen to your body

-4. Use support if necessary
+4. Use support if needed

-5. Warm up and cooling down
+5. Warm up and cool down

 How our app can help you

-Download the Motimove app today and start moving in a way that's good for your joints.
-Whether you suffer from knee, back, hip, or shoulder pain, the Motimove app offers you the right tools to relieve pain and improve your mobility.
+Download the MotiMove app today and start moving in a way that’s good for your joints.
+Whether you suffer from knee, back, hip or shoulder pain, the MotiMove app offers you the right tools to relieve pain and improve your mobility.

 Share this article: